 2022 | • | 17981 | 65.1% | 64.5% | 65.6% | 67.4% | 65.2% |

-Source: NHS Digital data not in the public domain, from the Breast Screening Programme
+Source: NHS England, Breast Screening Programme

 Compared with benchmark